 With 9,330 km (5,797 miles) of coastline and a 3,141 km (1,952 mile) border with the United States, Mexico has become the gateway for illicit goods and migrants into the world’s largest economy.
-The country’s mountainous terrain, largely unguarded border with its Central American neighbors, and vast coastlines offer criminal networks numerous smuggling routes for illegal drugs, natural resources, arms and humans.
+The country’s mountainous terrain, a border with its Central American neighbors, and vast coastlines offer criminal networks numerous smuggling routes for illegal drugs, natural resources, arms and humans.

 By the 1960s, illicit drugs like marijuana and then heroin were being produced in Mexico, mostly in·Sinaloa state along the western coast, and smuggled into the southwest of the United States.
 These patterns repeated themselves on a larger scale as drug traffickers from Colombia moved their trafficking routes from the Caribbean towards Mexico in the early 1980s.

 The brazen way these drug trafficking organizations operated contributed to their later downfall.
 An undercover agent from the Federal Bureau of Investigation (FBI) infiltrated Abrego’s organization.
 The agent’s tape recordings would play a major role in the conviction of Abrego years later in a Houston courtroom.
-In February 1985, Guadalajara Cartel members kidnapped Drug Enforcement Administration (DEA) agent Enrique Camarena, tortured and killed him.
-The U.S. pressured Mexico to act swiftly, and the traffickers went on the run.
-During the years that followed, many of them were arrested, including then nominal leader Rafael Caro Quintero, who was detained in Costa Rica in April 1985.
+In February 1985, Guadalajara Cartel members kidnapped US Drug Enforcement Administration (DEA) agent Enrique Camarena, tortured and killed him.
+The US pressured Mexico to act swiftly, and the traffickers went on the run.
+During the years that followed, many of them were arrested, including then-nominal leader Rafael Caro Quintero, who was detained in Costa Rica in April 1985.
 Almost exactly four years later, Mexican authorities captured the Guadalajara Cartel head, Felix Gallardo.

 From jail, Felix Gallardo attempted to divvy up the territory.
 There were three major groups: the Tijuana-based Arellano Felix clan; the Juarez-based Carrillo Fuentes clan; and the Sinaloa-based group led by Joaquin Guzman Loera, alias "El Chapo,"·and his partner Hector Luis Palma Salazar, alias "El Güero."
 The competition among them sparked conflict almost immediately.
 The Arellano Felix clan and the Sinaloa Cartel began a tit-for-tat that included a massacre at a Puerto Vallarta nightclub and the death of a Mexican archbishop who was supposedly mistaken for Guzman.
 Guzman was arrested shortly thereafter, in 1993, and the Arellano Felix operation flourished.

 Still, the most lucrative and powerful of these groups was the Juarez-based cartel led by Amado Carrillo Fuentes, alias "El Señor de los Cielos."
 Named for his use of airplanes to move product into the United States, his empire rivaled that of his former partner, Pablo Escobar of the Medellin Cartel.
 For a time, Carrillo Fuentes was able to create a so-called “federation” that kept most of the factions from fighting with one another.
-But his death in July 1997, following plastic surgery, opened the way for many of his associates to strike out on their own, including the Beltran Leyva clan; Ismael Zambada Garcia, alias "El Mayo;"·and Juan Jose Esparragoza Moreno, alias "El Azul."
-Bloodshed inevitably followed, and has continued as the large organizations position and reposition themselves, especially along the U.S.-Mexico border.
+But his death in July 1997, following plastic surgery, opened the way for many of his associates to strike out on their own, including the Beltran Leyva clan; Ismael Zambada Garcia, alias "El Mayo;" and Juan Jose Esparragoza Moreno, alias "El Azul."
+Bloodshed inevitably followed, and has continued as the large organizations position and reposition themselves, especially along the US-Mexico border.

 In the middle of most of these battles was the Sinaloa Cartel, led by Guzman.
 The cartel's power stems from its control over marijuana and poppy cultivation in the so-called Golden Triangle, which is made up of Sinaloa, Durango and Chihuahua states; as well as on the cartel's ingenuity and multinational approach.
 Guzman, for instance, commandeered an entire hangar at the Mexico City airport to serve his interests and built long tunnels into the United States from Mexico to get his product to market.
 While his 1993 arrest slowed his rise, he remained a force even while behind bars.
 His brother, Arturo Guzman Loera, alias "El Pollo," took control of the operations.
 His cohorts, in particular Zambada, the Beltran Leyva clan, and Esparragoza kept him flush with cash.
 And when it seemed that Guzman might be extradited to face trial in the United States, these allies engineered his escape from a high-security prison in 2001.

 The escape set the stage for another “federation,” this time led by Guzman himself.
-The new "federation" was developed after an meeting in 2002 that included the Beltran Leyva clan, Zambada, Esparragoza and remnants of the Carrillo Fuentes clan in Juarez.
+The new "federation" was developed after a meeting in 2002 that included the Beltran Leyva clan, Zambada, Esparragoza and remnants of the Carrillo Fuentes clan in Juarez.
 It quickly took control of the Arizona-Mexico border area and also competed with the Tijuana faction for control of the Baja California entryway, sparking another round of fighting between Guzman and the Arellano Felix clan.
-At the same time, the “federation” sought to win corridors in the east from Gulf Cartel, provoking a battle over perhaps the border’s most prized legal passageway, Nuevo Laredo, which plunged that area into violence in 2003-2004.
+At the same time, the “federation” sought to win corridors in the east from the Gulf Cartel, provoking a battle over perhaps the border’s most prized legal passageway, Nuevo Laredo, which plunged that area into violence in 2003-2004.

 For its part, the Gulf Cartel had morphed since the arrest of Abrego.
 The new Gulf Cartel leader, Osiel Cardenas Guillen, alias "El Mata Amigos," had beefed up his own personal security, luring 31 members of Mexico’s special forces into his group in the late 1990s.
 The new paramilitary group took on the name the Zetas, a reference to their government radio handles, and quickly spread the cartel’s reach using military tactics and macabre displays of force that included beheadings and targeting of rival cartel members' families.
 The Zetas also trained an upstart group of traffickers in Michoacan state along the eastern seaboard, an important cocaine depot and hub of methamphetamine production long controlled by an organization known as the Milenio group.
-The new group would soon break out on their own, overtaking both the Milenio organization and their progenitors the Zetas, and calling themselves the Familia Michoacana, the “family” part being a reference to the pseudo-religious philosophy espoused by its leaders.
+This new group would soon break out on their own, overtaking both the Milenio organization and their progenitors the Zetas, calling themselves the Familia Michoacana, the “family” part being a reference to the pseudo-religious philosophy espoused by its leaders.
 The Familia’s debut: rolling several severed heads into the middle of a crowded night club in 2006.

 The breach of the drug traffickers’ “code” changed the fight, and the war among them worsened.
-Sinaloa responded with their own brand of paramilitary group.
+Sinaloa responded with their own brand of paramilitary organizations.
 Under the leadership of Arturo Beltran Leyva, alias "El Jefe de Jefes," Sinaloa formed gangs and “special forces” that responded in kind to the Zetas’ use of force.
 The terror inevitably spread, as did the drug traffickers' business interests.
 Soon both the Zetas and the Familia were into other illicit businesses like kidnapping, extortion and piracy.

 The traditional cartels also fractured.
 When authorities arrested the youngest of the Beltran Leyva clan, Alfredo Beltran Leyva, alias "El Mochomo," in January 2008, Alfredo’s older brother, Arturo, blamed Guzman.
-The Beltran Leyva Organization (BLO) began an all-out battle against Guzman, Zambada and Esparragoza that has left hundreds dead throughout the country.
+The Beltran Leyva Organization (BLO) began an all-out battle against Guzman, Zambada and Esparragoza that left hundreds dead throughout the country.
 The BLO also allied themselves with their former rivals, the Zetas, who were breaking from their former masters, the Gulf Cartel.
 The split came to a head in 2010, when the Gulf Cartel killed a Zeta operative and refused to turn over the commander who had carried out the hit.
-Battles between the Zetas and the Gulf Cartel for control of Tamaulipas and Nuevo Leon have followed.
+Battles between the Zetas and the Gulf Cartel for control of Tamaulipas and Nuevo Leon followed.
 Tijuana was also hit by violence when the the Arellano Felix clan began battling their former top hitman, Teodoro Garcia Simental, alias "El Teo."